TheOdinProject/curriculum/ruby_on_rails/rails_basics/views.md

 Rails starts from the outside in with extra extensions.
 So it first processes the file using ERB, then treats it as regular HTML.
 That's fine because ERB by definition outputs good clean HTML, like we saw above.

-There are other preprocessors you'll run into as well.  `.css.scss` files use the SASS preprocessor and become regular CSS files.  `.js.coffee` files, which use the Coffeescript preprocessor, become regular Javascript after being run.
-In both these cases, the preprocessor's language makes your life easier by giving you some additional tools you can use (like having loops and working with variables) and compiles back down into a plain vanilla CSS or Javascript or HTML.
+There are other preprocessors you'll run into as well.  `.css.scss` files use the SASS preprocessor and become regular CSS files.  `.js.coffee` files, which use the Coffeescript preprocessor, become regular JavaScript after being run.
+In both these cases, the preprocessor's language makes your life easier by giving you some additional tools you can use (like having loops and working with variables) and compiles back down into a plain vanilla CSS or JavaScript or HTML.

 The point is, there are many different preprocessors.
 They are usually gems that either already come with Rails or can easily be attached to it.
 Rails then runs them automatically, so all you have to worry about is whether your file has the right extension(s) to tell the preprocessor to run.